Fort Bragg, California: 2020 census

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $53,580, and the per capita income was $32,971.
 About 8.0% of families and 15.0% of the population were below the poverty line.

 Parks and recreation

 A trail that extends over a mile along the coast from the Noyo River Headlands north along the bluff over the Pacific Ocean reaches the former Georgia-Pacific mill site.
 It is accessible from Highway 1 (Main Street) at Cypress Street.
 The trail includes information signage about the area's pre-European residents, the Pomo Native Americans.
 The trail leads to a visitor center maintained by the Noyo Center for Marine Science.
 Offshore along the trail are rocks where harbor seals haul out and other sealife may be viewed.

 Arts and culture

 Built in 1892, the Guest House Museum served as lodging for the owners of Union Lumber Company, VIP visitors, and potential buyers of ULCO products.
 It has become the headquarters of the Fort Bragg-Mendocino Coast Historical Society, where visitors learn about the history of the area.

 The Mendocino Coast Botanical Gardens is a 47 acre garden along the coastal bluffs.